GerryMG/TesisLoRA/README.md

 6. Import the realm-export.json into keycloak

-7. Fix the urls and set yours inside reactlora Client if is necesary.
+7. Fix the urls and set yours inside reactlora Client if it's necesary.

 8. Create a user, and give both admin roles that exist in the keycloak realms roles page.